Andy Pyle: Career

-He produced his only solo album in 1985 titled Barrier Language which went virtually unnoticed.
+Pyle produced his only solo album in 1985 titled Barrier Language which was only issued in Germany and went virtually unnoticed elsewhere.
 After the departure of Mervyn Spence, Pyle was offered the vacant bassist position at Wishbone Ash in early 1986.
-An intensive touring period ensued, including appearances in Russia in 1987, before Pyle gave in to allow the reform of the original Wishbone Ash training.
+An intensive touring period ensued, including appearances in Russia in 1987, before Pyle gave in to allow the reform of the original Wishbone Ash.
 However, Andy Powell and Pyle remained close friends and continued to collaborate on songs.
 Pyle is also co-author of the title track of the album Strange Affair.
 Pyle, meanwhile, joined Gary Moore once again and appeared on the album Still Got the Blues in 1990.

 In 1991, Pyle joined Wishbone Ash following the second split of Martin Turner with the band.
 A two-year period of touring followed, as evidenced by the 1992 film The Ash Live in Chicago.
 In 1994, he met Mick Abrahams and Blodwyn Pig when he appeared on the I Wonder Who song on the album Lies.

 More recently, Pyle played on the album Running Blind (2002) as a member of ex-Uriah Heep Ken Hensley's solo band.
-He also performed in an exceptional concert with Ken Hensley and John Wetton, who was filmed and recorded for the DVD release of More Than Conquerors in 2002.
+He also performed in a concert with Ken Hensley and John Wetton, who was filmed and recorded for the DVD release of More Than Conquerors in 2002.